 We’ll start with the pro’s in this list.
-Our Equitable Bank review has found quite a few reasons to go with EQ Bank.
+Our EQ Bank review has found quite a few reasons to go with EQ Bank.

 Their EQ Bank division offers high everyday interest.
 It is at least 10 times the interest provided by many traditional banks.

 In addition, there is no minimum balance required to qualify for their high-interest savings account.

 A great feature of the Equitable Bank savings accounts is that they don’t charge clients any fees for everyday transactions.
 That means free withdrawals, free electronic funds transfers, and free Interac e-transfers via email.